-This is very important, even if you are not a Muslim, you need to respect the dress code that all other women in Medina follow.
+This is very important, even if you are not a Muslim, you need to respect the dress code that all other women in Madinah follow.

 I wore a black Abaya which I wear all the time in Saudi Arabia anyway.
 I also wore a black headscarf.
-Usually, I do not cover my hair in Saudi but in Medina, there was no way I wasn’t going to cover my hair.
+Usually, I do not cover my hair and wear a hijab elsewhere in Saudi, but in Madinah, there was no way I wasn’t going to cover my hair.

 Where Can Non-Muslims Stay in Medina?

-As I mentioned, I didn’t have any issues with being asked for documentation at any time and I was welcomed into my Medina Hotel without any questions too, which was in a great location next to Al-Masjid a Nabawi.
+As I mentioned, I didn’t have any issues with being asked for documentation at any time and I was welcomed into my Madinah Hotel without any questions which was in a great location right next to Al-Masjid a Nabawi.

-For more Medina Hotels for your trip, have a look on Booking.com here as there is a huge selection!
+For more Medina Hotels for your trip, have a look at Booking.com here as there is a huge selection!